 Yes, Texas Teachers is fully accredited by the Texas Education Agency (TEA).
 We are listed as A+ Texas Teachers under Region 4 on the TEA list of accredited programs.
-After completing your testing and training, you will be eligible to teach anywhere in the state of Texas, in the certification area(s) listed on your certificate.
+After completing your training, you will be eligible to teach anywhere in the state of Texas, in the certification area(s) listed on your certificate.

 Texas Teachers is the leading certification program in the state, with more teachers hired each year than most programs combined.
 Since 2005, approximately 55,000 teachers have been hired from our program.
 Annually, approximately 55%-60% of all new teachers in Texas are hired from alternative certification programs.

 The length of the program is up to you!
 Our online training is self-paced and designed for you to complete on your own time, so if you are currently working it’s not a problem!
-Once you have completed your online training and passed your certification exam, you will then start your new career with a full-paid Internship Year.
+Once you have completed your online training, you will then start your new career with a full-paid Internship Year.

 You are issued a TEA Intern Certificate for your Internship Year.
 Upon successful completion of the program, you are issued the same TEA Standard Certificate that is provided by universities and other certifying entities across the state.
 The Standard Certificate is the full certification for all teachers in Texas and is renewed every 5 years with the TEA by completing CPE hours.

 Most states reciprocate Texas teaching certificates, although certification requirements vary from state to state.
 To determine the reciprocation policies and procedures, please contact the state’s department of education.

 We are listed as A+ Texas Teachers under Region 4 on the TEA list of accredited programs.